noobskies/socialflow/memory-bank/systemPatterns.md

 3. Keep feature-specific components in their feature folders
 4. Organize feedback components in `/src/components/feedback`

-**Current Status**: Phase 1 documentation complete and ready for implementation
+**Current Status**: Phase 2 complete and committed.
+Ready for Phase 3: Dashboard Refactoring